 * During this time, crush the berries by hand or with a masher.

 * Using a coffee filter or layered cheesecloth, strain the liquid.
 You may want to do this more than once to eliminate the small hairlike particles or pieces of stem.
 (I am not bothered by them.)

-Note: Those with sensitive skin or severe allergies may have an allergic reaction to Staghorn Sumac.
+Note: Those with sensitive skin or severe allergies may react to Staghorn Sumac.
 This is not recommended for women who are pregnant or might be pregnant.
 Always check with your medical practitioner.